Table of Contents

 That’s it, your pricing rule is now live.
 Different customers will see different prices based on the rules you set.

-FAQs about charging different prices for different customers in WooCommerce
+FAQs about setting different prices for different customers in WooCommerce

 Can you have different prices for different customers?